IQSS/dataverse/doc/sphinx-guides/source/installation/oidc.rst

     - N
     - ``OpenID Connect``
   * - ``dataverse.auth.oidc.pkce.max-cache-size``
-    - Tune the maximum size of all OIDC providers' verifier cache (= number of outstanding PKCE-enabled auth responses).
+    - Tune the maximum size of all OIDC providers' verifier cache (the number of outstanding PKCE-enabled auth responses).
     - N
     - 10000
   * - ``dataverse.auth.oidc.pkce.max-cache-age``
-    - Tune the maximum age of all OIDC providers' verifier cache entries.
+    - Tune the maximum age, in seconds, of all OIDC providers' verifier cache entries.
 Default is 5 minutes, equivalent to lifetime of many OIDC access tokens.
     - N
     - 300